So he didn't have to give away anything of his own.

 Okay, fine.

-A couple of weeks ago, the Associated Press, random act of journalism, found a memo, Health and Human Services Department memo that predicted that at best only three point three million uninsured would sign up for Obamacare by the end of the enrollment period.
+So a couple of weeks ago, you may remember this, a couple of weeks ago, the Associated Press, random act of journalism, found a memo, Health and Human Services Department memo that predicted that at best only 3.3 million uninsured would sign up for Obamacare by the end of the enrollment period.

 And that memo was written before the glitches on the website.

-Here's uh Julie in Morristown, Tennessee.
+Here's Julie in Morristown, Tennessee.

 It's great to have you as we go back to the phones.